-The Moss landscape comprises flat or slightly undulating hummock-hollow usually stands of birch heather and purple moor grass grow in the slightly drier areas.
-The characteristic Moss habitat is that of deep peat, over 10 metres in plants, including the uncommon great sundew.
-These sites also support rare snipe, marsh tit and willow tit.
+The Moss landscape comprises flat or slightly undulating hummock-hollow mosaics, including water pools, marsh, moss, reeds and fringing wet woodland; usually stands of birch heather and purple moor grass grow in the slightly drier areas.
+The characteristic Moss habitat is that of deep peat, over 10 metres in some places, with assemblages of sphagnums, cotton grasses and carnivorous plants, including the uncommon great sundew.
+These sites also support rare species such as large heath butterfly.
+Bird species of the mosses include skylark, snipe, marsh tit and willow tit.